techidaily/site-win11-tips/source/_posts/unlock-full-potential-multitasking-with-windows-11-in-mac-os-using-parallels.md

 ## Step 3: Complete the Installation

  You'll be prompted to create a free Parallels account, but you can**Sign in with Apple** and avoid sharing your real email address.
 Parallels Desktop 18 includes a free trial without limitations.
-After it expires, you'll need to buy a license from the[Parallels website](https://parallels.sjv.io/c/119570/1081277/13842?subId1=UUmuoUeUpU2013712&subId2=emuo&u=https%3A%2F%2Fwww.parallels.com%2Fproducts%2Fdesktop%2Fbuy%2F) .
+After it expires, you'll need to buy a license from the [Parallels website](https://parallels.sjv.io/c/119570/1081277/13842?subId1=UUmuoUeUpU2013712&subId2=emuo&u=https%3A%2F%2Fwww.parallels.com%2Fproducts%2Fdesktop%2Fbuy%2F) .

  Parallels will now boot your virtual machine to finish installing Windows 11\.
 The Windows License Agreement comes up next, so click the**Accept** button to continue.